Violet Hill: Background and writing

-Coldplay vocalist Chris Martin stated that the band wrote the first line and the first little melody of the song years prior but did not finish it until 2007.
+Coldplay vocalist Chris Martin stated that the band wrote the first line and the first little melody of the song around the first half of the 2000s but did not finish it until 2007.
 Martin told Rolling Stone magazine that lyrics from the song about "a carnival of idiots on show" and how a "fox became God" were a commentary on Fox News.
 "One day I was watching Bill O'Reilly, and I was like, 'I know how to finish that song.
 My best friend, Tim ... was having trouble with his boss, and it made me think that so many people spend their lives being told what to do by people that they just don't like.
 So it was that idea, and watching Bill O'Reilly, and all these words just came out."

 During an interview with MTV News, bassist Guy Berryman revealed that the song was one of the older songs that the band had been working on and that they had to move it to one side from the list of songs that were going to appear in the album.
 Phil Harvey, the band's manager, urged them to include the track in the album, which led to the band to drag it back to the shortlist.
 The first verse of the song was taken from an unreleased song named "December", written by frontman Chris Martin and guitarist Jonny Buckland in 1997.
 An early instrumental of the song from the Viva la Vida sessions was leaked into the internet in 2009, it contained an excerpt from a previously performed song named "Solid Ground (Until the Water Flows Over)" as the intro, but it was scratched and the song remained unreleased.

 The song is the first anti-war protest song from the band.
 "Violet Hill" derives its title from a street of the same name near Abbey Road.